jumpingcontent/Wikinets_Moinmoin/README.md

 We made a good attempt to install Mediawiki but for this project we've decided Moinmoin is a better option.
 Attached in this repo are files related to our attempt that I've placed an 'archive' style filename tag to.

+// Sadly this Moinmoin attempt didn't work and thus I've given each file here archive tags for reference later.
+Below is the final and successful attempt for our project.

 **Here's a link to our third and final attempt: https://github.com/jumpingcontent/Postfixers**

 **// This attempt looks to be successful!**